ChiyuCC/sequence-breaking-ff6/README.md

     -   Unfortunately, because we've already done "three party mode", we can't have one party be flying while another one dies
     -   Instead, you'll have to do the full Floating Continent route
     -   Since we've buffed ourselves at the early WoR, this should be a breeze however
+    -   On top of that, since we've gotten the Moogle Charm _a lot_ earlier than we normally would, you could also traverse the Floating Continent without bumping into any random encounters whatsoever

 ---